peristron/testqurade/README.md

 ## Known limitations

-- Questrade may restrict trade scope to approved partner applications.
+- QT/Brokerage may restrict trade scope to approved partner applications.
 - The newest rotating refresh token exists only in the active Streamlit session.
-- Questrade-reported combined CAD equity is used as the allocation base; non-`.TO` positions are not sold by the generator.
+- QT-reported combined CAD equity is used as the allocation base; non-`.TO` positions are not sold by the generator.
 - yfinance data can be delayed or incomplete and is research context, not an execution quote.
-Questrade quotes are used for proposed orders.
+QT quotes are used for proposed orders.
 - Limit orders may not fill, may partially fill, and may incur commissions or ECN fees.
 - The session audit log disappears when the session ends unless manually downloaded.
 - No background or autonomous trading is implemented.